qipeng/qipeng.github.com/_posts/2024-07-22-what-do-industry-researchers-do-part-1.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We think a lot about those black lines, forgetting that it’s all still in our hands. <a href="https://t.co/RSZ1d3W642">pic.twitter.com/RSZ1d3W642</a></p>&mdash; Tim Urban (@waitbutwhy) <a href="https://twitter.com/waitbutwhy/status/1367871165319049221?ref_src=twsrc%5Etfw">March 5, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

 If you have read this far, and are genuinely interested in what I have to talk about, this is a good time for an obligatory reminder for why you should or should not read on, [written in the "0th" part of this series](/blog/what-do-industry-researchers-do-part-0/#why-might-you-want-to-continuestop-reading).
-My experiences might not be useful or applicable to you, so take it with a grain of salt.
+My experiences might not be useful or applicable to you, so take it with a pinch of salt.

 So, what should you think about when choosing a team in the industry to work on research-adjacent projects?
 Below are a few factors I wish someone had laid out clearly and explained the pros and cons to help me make decisions.